dzikoysk/reposilite/reposilite-site/data/guides/integrations/archlinux.md

 ## From PolarRepo

 PolarRepo is an unofficial Arch Linux Repository.
-It is not verified by any Arch Linux staff, nor reposilite developers, use at your own risk.
+It is not verified by any Arch Linux staff, nor Reposilite developers, use at your own risk.

 To use PolarRepo, follow their [setup guide](https://onedev.polarian.dev/polarrepo#getting-started).